-Thick puffy paint is a fun and quick way to add three dimensional texture to your design.
+Thick puffy paint is a fun and quick way to decorate your eggs with three demential designs.
 The paint bottle, usually used for fabric, has a thin tip that makes easy painting a snap.
 Once you’ve finished painting, prop the egg up on a bottle cap to finish drying.

 People have been coloring eggs throughout history.
 Try your hand at some of the more traditional methods by boiling onion skins, turmeric or red cabbage to create homemade dyes.
-See our full tutorial on the next page!
+See below for color variations!